 The Companion Animal Parasite Council (CAPC) is an independent council of veterinarians, veterinary parasitologists, and other animal health care professionals established to create guidelines for the optimal control of internal and external parasites that threaten the health of pets and people.
 It brings together broad expertise in parasitology, internal medicine, public health, veterinary law, private practice, and association leadership.

 Initially convened in 2002, CAPC was formed with the express purpose of changing the way veterinary professionals and pet owners approach parasite management.
 The CAPC advocates best practices for protecting pets from parasitic infections and reducing the risk of zoonotic parasite transmission.
-The council has four major objectives:
+The council mission is to foster animal and human health while preserving the human-animal bond by generating and disseminating credible, accurate and timely information for the diagnosis, treatment, prevention and control of parasitic infections.

 The content of the Pets and Parasites web site was developed, reviewed, and endorsed by CAPC.